dohertyguirand/Scrolling-Platfomer-Game-Engine/doc/API_CHANGES.md

 # API Changes

+## Data
+- Added method ``getPauseButtonImage`` in DataReader to fetch an Image object representing the pause button

 ## Game API
 - getEntities now returns an observable list instead of list
 - added method ``makeUserInputListener`` to create a listener that will react to inputs
 - note that a lot of the methods in UserInputListener are unnecessary, like ReactToGameSelect, since the game will always know what game it is running and is not responsible for choosing game
+- added method ``reactToPauseButton``
+- UserInputListener method probably shouldn't take a String input, as the Game should be responsible for determining where to save

 ### Entity
 - Added ``move`` method so that entities can move in their movement behavior.